 Preparedness skills – Learn basic mechanics

 Things will eventually breakdown and staring at an appliance for a few hours will not fix it.
 You will be surprised how many things can be fixed or how much you can do on a car to keep it running.
 Older cars will keep going for a long time if you know how to look for the problem and what to do about it.
-Today we are used to throw things out when they fail to function, but we might not always have this option.
-Next time something breaks down, try to identify the problem, check if the parts can be replaced or if you can improvise something to prolong the life of your appliances.
+Today we are used to throw things out when they fail to function.
+You have to expect that we might not always have this option.
+Next time something breaks down, try to figure out what the problem is.
+Check if the parts can be replaced or if you can improvise something to prolong the life of your appliances.

 Preparedness skills – Learn first aid

 Many communities organize basic first aid training with the help of The Red Cross or other organizations.
-Some of these trainings are free and it is just a matter of finding the time to attend to.
-You don’t need to become a medic, but you should have a basic set of skills that can make the difference between life and death during an emergency situation.
-Many people don’t even know how to do CPR and when it comes to bleeding, many preppers think that cayenne pepper is all it takes to save the day.
+Some of these classes are free and it is just a matter of finding the time to attend to.
+You don’t need to become a medic.
+However, you should have a basic set of skills that can make the difference between life and death during an emergency situation.
+Many people don’t even know how to do CPR.
+When it comes to bleeding, many preppers think that cayenne pepper is all it takes to save the day.
 Knowing how to stabilize a patient and how to keep him alive until more skilled help arrives is knowledge that will be valuable during a long-term disaster and every community will want someone who has this knowledge.

 Preparedness skills – Learn how to fix and take care of your home

 With the tools that are available today, most small to medium sized home repairs can be done even by the average person.
-Everyone can learn how to take care of their home and there are many books, DVDs and even YouTube videos that will teach how to do it.
-Every once in a while, there are even classes at your local hardware stores and they will teach you how to use certain tools and materials to fix things around your home.
-Besides learning how to fix your house, you will also learn what materials you need to collect and you will identify the future repair jobs from your house that will eventually require your attention.
+Everyone can learn how to take care of their home.
+There are many books, DVDs and even YouTube videos that will teach how to do it.
+Every once in a while, there are even classes at your local hardware stores.
+They will teach you how to use certain tools and materials to fix things around your home.
+Besides learning how to fix your house, you will also learn what materials you need to collect.
+You will identify the future repair jobs from your house that will eventually require your attention.
 With the right hand tools, the proper knowledge and a strong will, you will be able to keep your house standing for years to come.

 Preparedness skills – Learn about weapons